 Acting - BA (Hons) Degree

 A dynamic and exciting course combining strong technical training, creative opportunities and industry experience.
-The course programme involves the study and practice of both traditional and innovative areas of actor training and theatre making.
+You will have the opportunity to train in acting and explore your own artistic practice.

 - Live performances and commissions throughout your training

 - Collaboration with our theatre design and technical theatre students

 - Professional-standard theatre on campus

 - Creative courses collaborate to mirror industry practice

 - Opportunities in Year 2 to specialise in writing, directing, producing, film, transmedia or comedy